MailTape/MailTape-v1/_posts/2016-12-04-Gramophiles.md

 track6_link: 'https://soundcloud.com/almanegramusic/a1-alma-negra-burkina-berlin'
 track6_title: Alma Negra - Burkina Berlin
 ---
 <p id="introduction"> This morning, we welcome you in the vintage universe of music.
-In this parralel world, productor fell in love of old and exotique tracks, and decide to make those live again.
-As magicians or gods, they</p>
+In this parralel world, productor fell in love of old musics heritages, and decide to bring them back to life.
+As magicians or gods, they bring back to us their deep inspiration.
+We can only admire them, because without those gold diggers, our local musical scenes would be much more ethnocentric.
+In a way they contribute to restore our world heritage.

+Gramophile is a Parisian duo.
+As productor as djs, they create an exotic universe that warm up every parisian Dancefloor!
+Since they start to produce edits, they changed dimension.
+"Tamborito" is assurely their masterpiece.  </p>

 # **Gramophiles's selection**